zef-dev/convoworks-pckg-ta/README.md

-# convoworks-pckg-ta
+# Tribes Ascend components package for Convoworks

-Tribes Ascend components package for Convoworks
+This package contains elements used in Tribes Ascend conversation service.